Arnei/opencast/docs/guides/admin/docs/workflowoperationhandlers/cut-marks-to-smil-woh.md

 [VideoEditorWorkflowOperation](editor-woh.md).
 It does this by attributing the given times to the tracks in the given presentation and presenter flavors.

+Tracks are assumed to start at 0.
+Likewise, cut marks are assumed to be specified relative to the beginning of the tracks.

 ## Parameter Table

 |configuration keys         |example                |description                                                    |